 SPO1 Lofranco said they have yet to determine the motive behind the ambush, but surmised that it had something to do with a rivalry between members of illegal drug syndicates.

 According to him, Loberanes was also shot three weeks ago by unknown persons in Liloan town, north Cebu and was hit on his right upper arm but survived the attack.

 When he was about to post bail yesterday, Loberanes requested his relatives, mostly women, to escort him to protect him from persons who wanted to kill him.

 Loberanes, a resident of Barangay Basak, Mandaue City, was the city’s first drug personality to surrender last June, weeks after Rodrigo Duterte won the country’s Presidency.

-He went to the Mandaue City Police Office (MCPO) in the evening of June 8, 2016 and voluntarily turned over to the Investigation and Detective Management Branch (IDMB) packs containing shabu (methamphetamine) and a KG 9 submachine firearm.
+He went to the Mandaue City Police Office (MCPO) in the evening of June 8, 2016 and voluntarily turned over to the Investigation and Detection Management Branch (IDMB) packs containing shabu (methamphetamine) and a KG 9 submachine firearm.

 He had then told police that he wanted to start a new life.

 He was later released from detention because there was no case filed against him.

 Weeks later, Loberanes convinced around twelve of his relatives and friends who were into drugs to also surrender.
 He then brought them to the Paknaan Barangay Hall and surrendered to Barangay Captain Malaquis Soco and the Station Commander of Basak Police Station.

 Police claimed that for several years, the Loberanes brothers, including their father, were known drug peddlers in Zone Monggos, Sitio Dasco, Barangay Paknaan and were the subject of many police drug operations.